-Ponggal or Pongal also known as Makara Sankranti is celebrated in mid-January by festival marking the rice harvest.
+Pongal or Ponggal also known as Makara Sankranti is celebrated in mid-January by festival marking the rice harvest.

-In the centre of this is placed a clay pot or ponggal panaai over an earthen stove.
+In the centre of this is placed a clay pot or Pongal panaai over an earthen stove.
 The pot is filled with milk and fresh rice and adorned with ginger and tumeric stalks.

 While the newly harvested rice grains boil in milk, brown sugar or jaggery is added along with cashew nuts, raisins and ghee.
 As the rice mixture boils furiously frothing freely over the pot, family members cry out "pongollo pongal".

 This is a celebratory cheer which literally means "may this rice boil over".
 And this is a wish for overflowing fortunes for the family.
 Visitors greet each other with "paal pongitha?"
 Which means: "Has the milk boiled over in your house?"

 Traditionally, the rice is cooked over a brick stove in the open yard of the house.

 The Pongal should be cooked outdoors on a tri-sugarcane structure using natural fire from charcoal or wood but many do it indoors due to convenience.
 It is a form of thanksgiving to the sun and nature for giving us food.

 Oil lamps are lit and placed along the perimeter of the house.
 In India, the landlords distribute clothes, food and money as a symbol of goodwill to the workers.
 Apart from the

 Pongal, sugar cane, spices, vegetables are also offered to the deities for thanksgiving.